jbracker/supermonad/README.md

 of version 0.1.

 The library offers two definitions for supermonads.
-The version in `Control.Supermonad` does not have support for constrained monads.
-The version in `Control.Supermonad.Constrained` has support for constrained monads.
+The version in `Control.Super.Monad` does not have support for constrained monads.
+The version in `Control.Super.Monad.Constrained` has support for constrained monads.
 The different versions are provided, because working with the additional constraints required for constrained monads can be cumbersome sometimes.